Colorado Elk and Hunting Season Information and Regulations, 2022 – 2023

 Colorado Bear Season

 Hunting, harassing, or harvesting bears within their dens is prohibited under all circumstances.
-Also, female black bears accompanied by cubs are not considered legal game.
+Also, female black bears accompanied by cubs are not considered legal games.

 Colorado Turkey Seasons